gduverger/multifamily-pro-forma-guide/part4-adjacent.md

 ---

 ### 6) Real vs Nominal Modeling
-Simple: Nominal numbers include inflation; real numbers remove it.
+Put plainly, Nominal numbers include inflation; real numbers remove it.
 It’s like comparing today’s dollars versus what they buy in the future.
 Be consistent when you discount or grow numbers.
 **What**: Decide whether rents/expenses grow in **nominal** terms (include inflation) or **real** terms (inflation‑adjusted).
 Keep consistent with discount rates.
 **Note**: Many pro formas are nominal (explicit growth rates plus nominal discount rates).